georapbox/web-storage/README.md

 ### WebStorage.createInstance(options = {})

-Same as the constructor, but returns a new instance of `WebStorage`.
-This is a convenience method to create an instance without using the `new` keyword.
+Creates and returns a new `WebStorage` instance, just like the constructor.
+This convenience method allows you to instantiate without using the `new` keyword.

 **Example**